fmerg/pymerkle/USAGE.md

 tree = MerkleTree(hash_type='sha256', encoding='utf-8', raw_bytes=True, security=True)
 ```

-where the provided heyword arguments directly specify the homonymous attributes
+where the provided keyword arguments directly specify the homonymous attributes
 of the created Merkle-tree.
 Configuration of a Merkle-tree amounts to
 configuring its core hashing functionality (`.hash()`) via the keyword arguments
 passed into the constructor.
 This function will be implicitly invoked upon any
-update of the tree (single record encryption, per log encryption of files etc.)
+update of the tree (single record encryption, per log file encryption etc.)

-_Note_: Changing manually the homonymous attributes of the Merkle-tree leaves
+_Note_: Changing manually the homonymous attributes of the Merkle-tree does
-the hashing functionality _unaffected_.
-That is, the `.hash()` function is once
+*not* affect the core hashing functionality.
+That is, the `.hash()` method is
-and for ever configured at construction.
+once and for ever configured at construction.

 The ``.hash_type`` attribute refers to the underlying builtin algorithm
 (imported from the `hashlib` Python-module) and ``.encoding`` is the encoding,